hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdTesting/HummingbirdTesting.md

 ## Overview

-Provides methods for easy setup of unit tests using XCTest framework.
+Provides methods for easy setup of unit tests using either the XCTest or Swift Testing frameworks.

 ### Usage